karollynecosta/aws_solutions_architect-associate/README.md

 				Setting up logging (CreateTrail)
 		By default, trails are configured to log managent events.
-		Can separate Read Events from Write Events
+		Can separate Read Events from Write Events Management Events which are also known as control plane operations Provide visibility into management operations that are performed on resources in your AWS account.
+These are also known as control plane operations.
+		Management events can also include non-API events that occur in your account.

 	Data Events:
+		Provide visibility into the resource operations performed on or within a resource.
 		By default, data events are not logged (because high volume operations) S3 object-level activiy(getObj, DelObj, PutObj): can separate Read and write Lambda function execution activity (invoke api)
+		Data Events which are also known as data plane operations

 	Cloudtrail Insight Events:
 		Enable Cloudtrail Insights to detect unusual activity in your account: